yashas224/yashas224/README.md

 ## LangChanin Projects
 - [langchain basics implementation](https://github.com/yashas224/langchain-basics-implementation) – Basic Impl of chat prompt and LLM model usahe for openAI and olamma models.
 - [Search Agent](https://github.com/yashas224/LangChain-Search-Agent) – Implementing an Search agent using langchain and tavilySearch Tool.
 Understanding an agent [model calling tools in a loop until a task is completed ]
-- [Understading Agent Internals ](https://github.com/yashas224/LangChain-Agent-Internals) – Learning LangChain Agent Internals, ie- under the hood working of LangChain Agent implementing  Agent in different ways
+- [Understading ReAct Agent Internals ](https://github.com/yashas224/LangChain-Agent-Internals) – Learning LangChain Agent Internals, ie- under the hood working of ReAct LangChain Agent implementing  Agent in different ways
   * Implementing ReAct Agent using low level LancChain Objects and couple of defined Tools , [Normal LLM call in loop until the LLM has no Tool invocation in its response ]
   * Implementing ReAct Agent using low level Ollama SDK objects without the use of langChain Objects [Low level Agent implementation without any langChain Tools , with just plain prompting with ollama model]